Detachment025/PDT-Awards-Tracker/README.md

 application.
 When importing data from a separate file, the data is copied to the `./data/data.json` file;
 it does not modify the content of the imported source file.

+# Building
+If you would like to build this application on your own end, first ensure that you have `Node.js` and `npm` installed.
+Once you've ensured that you have the prerequisite software, git clone this repo via this command:
+`git clone https://github.com/Detachment025/Award-PDT-Tracker.git`.
+Once you've cloned this repo, run `yarn electron:build`.
+This will create a `dist` folder which will show application files for you to run on your own system.

 # Issues?
 Questions?
 Feedback?
 If you have any issues, questions, or feedback, please send them to the [Issues Page](https://github.com/Detachment025/Award-PDT-Tracker/issues) so that I can track and monitor